kmlawson/skills-in-transnational-history/seminars.md

 **Further Reading**

+\pagebreak

+## Week 10 - Networks: Using R to Explore Network Data and Introduction to Alternative Tools

 Moretti, Franco. *Graphs, Maps, Trees: Abstract Models for Literary History*.
 Verso, 2007.

+\pagebreak

-## Week 10 - Introduction to Tools for Social Network Visualisation and Analysis
+## Week 11 - Mapping Texts and Networks; Mediums for Sharing Your Work

 This week we will talk about the kinds of tools available for visualizing networks, small and large.
 We will take a closer look at the open source software called Gephi and, using some sample data, will discuss what benefits rich network visualizations with the software might offer.
 Some of our readings for this week continue the broader background in the scholarship on Social Network Analysis

 **Reading**

+Tom Elliot and Sean Gillies "[Digital Geography and the Classics](http://digitalhumanities.org/dhq/vol/3/1/000031/000031.html)" *Digital Humanities Quarterly*

+Moretti, Franco. *Graphs, Maps, Trees: Abstract Models for Literary History*.
+Verso, 2007, p34-64 (Ch 3: Maps) [Library ebook](https://quod.lib.umich.edu/cgi/t/text/text-idx?c=acls;idno=heb08911)

 ["Demystifying Networks"](http://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/)